castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 See [](chapter_05-preventing-race-conditions-with-transactions-and-locking) for more on transactions.

-## Trying out the advanced CRUD methods
+## Your turn, trying out the advanced CRUD methods

 Time to have a go yourself.
 We'll do a slightly more complicated test, to ensure that your code actually uses the new methods, I'm going to